 $$\frac{t{L,s}^}{1 - t{L,s}^} = \frac{(\lambda_s - 1) - (\kappa - 1)\varepsilon}{\kappa\eta} , \qquad (5)$$ where η is the elasticity of labor supply with regard to the after-tax wage, ε is the elasticity of evasion with respect to the income tax rate and $\kappa = \omega_s L_s / (\omega_s L_s - e{L,s}) > 1$ reflects the extent of non-compliance.
-The standard optimal income tax formula has $\kappa = 1$ so the inverse labor supply elasticity η and the value of public revenue λ_s , to be spent on public goods or transfers, determines the level of the optimal tax.
+The standard optimal income tax formula has $\kappa = 1$ so only the inverse labor-supply elasticity η and the value of public funds λ_s , to be spent on public goods or transfers, determine the optimal tax.
 In that case, λ_s above one is sufficient for the optimal tax rate to be positive.

-With non-compliance, the optimal tax rate is lower all else equal.
+With non-compliance, however, the optimal tax rate is lower all else equal.
 To see this, observe that, using equation (5),

-$$\frac{\partial t^{L,s}}{\partial \varepsilon} < 0 \ \text{ and } \frac{\partial t^{L,s}}{\partial \kappa} < 0 \ .$$
+$$\frac{\partial t{L,s}^}{\partial \varepsilon} < 0$$ and $\frac{\partial t{L,s}^}{\partial \kappa} < 0$.

-So factors which make it easier avoid paying taxes or increase the extent of avoidance depress the incentive to use the income tax.
-Thus, we would expect lower rates of taxation as well as lower collection of taxes, for a given rate, in countries with little investment in fiscal capacity for tax collection (in so far as fiscal capacity increases ε and κ).
+So any factor which makes it easier avoid paying taxes or increases the extent of avoidance depresses the incentive to use the income tax.
+Thus, we would expect lower rates of taxation, as well as lower collection of taxes for a given rate, in jurisdictions and times with little investment in fiscal capacity for tax collection (in so far as fiscal capacity increases ε and κ).

-The optimal-tax formulas above reflect the fact that, when citizens can reduce their tax liability, taxes raise less revenue than otherwise.
+The optimal-tax formulas above reflect that when citizens can reduce their tax liability, taxes raise less revenue than otherwise.
 The total behavioral response to taxation can, in principle, be larger or smaller than in the absence of tax avoidance, depending on the sensitivity of such activity to a higher tax.
 And these responses will be influenced by investments in fiscal capacity.

 There is a direct link here to the literature on taxable income elasticities.
-However, these considerations should be applied to all tax bases, not just labor income.
-In many developing countries compliance with the VAT is big issue and the taxable demand elasticity would be relevant to understanding tax policy.
-As things stand, the evidence base regarding the total response of tax revenues to tax rates, and the sources of these effects, is only in its infancy for developing countries.
+However, these considerations should be applied to all tax bases, not just to labor income.
+In many countries compliance with the VAT is big issue and the taxable demand elasticity would be relevant to understanding tax policy.
+As things stand, the evidence regarding the total response of tax revenues to tax rates, and the sources of these effects, is only in its infancy for developing countries.
 This is true even for income taxes, the area where most progress has been made in the developed country literature.
-For an exception to this, however, see Kleven and Mazhar (2011) who present evidence on taxable income elasticities for Pakistan using administrative data.
+For an exception to this, however, see Kleven and Mazhar (2011) who estimate taxable income elasticities for Pakistan using detailed administrative data.
 These elasticities turn out to be quite small, at least among those who are already registered to pay income taxes.

-The analysis in this section suggests that to understand the fiscal facts about developing countries laid out in Section 2, we may be able to appeal to the fiscal-capacity investments that shape total behavioral responses to taxation through standard consumption and labor supply distortions but also through compliance decisions.
-The structure of taxes is influence by the fact that fiscal capacity is low or non-existent for some tax bases making it difficult to collect statutory taxes.
-This is particularly true for income taxes versus trade taxes, with the latter demanding much less in terms of fiscal-capacity investments.
+The analysis in this section suggests that to understand the fiscal facts about developing countries laid out in Section 3, we may be able to appeal to the fiscal-capacity investments that shape total behavioral responses to taxation through standard consumption and labor-supply distortions but also through compliance decisions.
+The structure of taxes is influenced by the fact that fiscal capacity is low or non-existent for some tax bases making it difficult to collect statutory taxes.
+This is particularly true when we compare income taxes and trade taxes, with the latter demanding much less in terms of fiscal-capacity investments.
 The low level of tax take may thus not reflect larger distortions in consumption and labor supply, for any given tax system, but larger opportunities for non-compliance.
-Hence, our emphasis on fiscalcapacity investments below.
+Hence, our emphasis on fiscal-capacity investments below.